 It’s April 2021, and we’re experiencing a spiritual civil war in America.
 It’s been developing for decades, originating in the spiritual realm, and increasing in severity until it became obvious to everyone on earth.
 Without question, it will determine this nation’s future.

 The chaos in America is a physical expression of the spiritual war between two kingdoms; God’s and Satan’s.
 As sons and daughters of God, we’re members of his kingdom and engaged in that war, even if we don’t realize it.

 It’s normal for us to think, “Everything looks hopeless.
 I’m just one person.
 I can’t make a difference, so why should I bother trying?”
 Those thoughts are from Satan himself, and he wants to neutralize us so we’ll remain passive.
 We need to remind ourselves we’re sons and daughters of God Almighty, his representatives and agents on earth.

 Evil dominates our culture because we’re biblically illiterate and spiritually passive.
-In America, we wouldn’t be facing most of the problems we have today if we, the church, had been doing our job for the last 100 years.
-The problems we face in the world are spiritual in origin, not political, cultural, racial or financial.
+In America, we wouldn’t be facing most of the problems we have today if we, the church, were doing our job.
+The problems we face in the world are spiritual in origin; the political, cultural, racial or financial issues are only symptoms.

 So what can we do?
 Consider the following practical steps.
 If these are new to you, begin with just one or two, and add others as you gain experience.

 - Pray to God.
 In humility, repent of personal, family and corporate church sins, then ask him to intervene.